miguelgrinberg/Flask-HTTPAuth/docs/index.rst

   .. method:: get_password(password_callback)

-    *Required*.
     See basic authentication for documentation and examples.

   .. method:: error_handler(error_callback)

-    *Optional*.
     See basic authentication for documentation and examples.

   .. method:: login_required(view_function_callback)

-    *Required*.
     See basic authentication for documentation and examples.

   .. method:: username()